-The applicant shall accept or reject the final offer within 5 calendar days in PCS.
-On Atlantic Corridor the C-OSS informs the applicant concerned about this deadline.
+In case of a partial offer the C-OSS informs the applicant concerned about this deadline at the moment the entire offer is presented.
 If no response is received within the time frame, the C-OSS will send a reminder and/or try to reach the applicant according to its usual business practice in order to receive feedback.
-If no response is received before X-3, the request is considered to have been withdrawn.